-Federal Direct loans (PDF) are loans a student may receive to pay for educational expenses.
-A student must be enrolled in at least six credits per semester to qualify for a Direct loan.
+Federal Direct loans (PDF) are loans you may receive to pay for educational expenses.
+You must be enrolled in at least six credits per semester to qualify for a Direct loan.

-- Subsidized Direct Loans are based on a student's demonstrated financial need.
-The federal government will pay the interest on a subsidized loan while a student is in school and during any grace periods.
+- Subsidized Direct Loans are based on your demonstrated financial need.
+The federal government will pay the interest on a subsidized loan while you are in school and during any grace periods.

 - Unsubsidized Direct Loans are available for students who don't demonstrate financial need.
-A student is responsible for all interest that accrues on the loan.
-Students may choose to make interest payments while in school or defer interest payments, which will then be added to the principal of the loan.
+You are responsible for all interest that accrues on the loan.
+You may choose to make interest payments while in school or defer interest payments, which will then be added to the principal of the loan.

 Students who would like to be considered for a Direct loan will need to complete and submit a Direct Loan Master Promissory Note (MPN).
-The MPN may be completed online (studentloans.gov).
+The MPN may be completed online (studentaid.gov).
 Students who are borrowing for the first time while at NCC are also required to complete online entrance counseling before a Direct loan can be granted.
-Additional information about Direct loans is available at studentloans.gov.
+Additional information about Direct loans is available at studentaid.gov.

 Federal Direct PLUS Loans (Parent Loans)